jeonghanlee/epicsarchiverap-env/README.md

 ### Build, install, and Service

-These commands compile the Archiver Appliance source code, install it, and manage its system service.
+With the environment and dependencies in place, these commands compile the Archiver Appliance source code, install it to the target directories, and manage the systemd service.

 ```
 # Compile the EPICS Archiver Appliance source code